Celebrating the Impact of The Vikings.

 9th - 13th October 2017

 The Follow the Viking event in Denmark took place on the 13th of October on Culture Night in Denmark, one of Copenhagen's most well-attended cultural events.
-When the schools begin their autumn holiday the association Kulturnatten creates a festive evening, where the entire cultural life of the city works together to create joy and inspiration for all of us.
+When the schools begin their autumn holiday the association Kulturnatten creates a festive evening, where the entire cultural life of the city works together to create joy and inspiration.
+More than 250 museums, theatres, libraries, churches, ministries and parks throughout the city welcomed the public during Copenhagen's biggest annual one-day event.

 31st March.
 2018

-Taking place in Dublin, Ireland, during Easter 2018, the roadshow was part of a wider festival being hosted by Dublinia called Vikingfest which celebrates the cultural and historic impact of the Vikings.
+Taking place in Dublin, Ireland, during Easter 2018, the roadshow was part of a wider festival hosted by Dublinia called Vikingfest, celebrating the cultural and historic impact of the Vikings.

-Living history demonstrations, weapon displays, coin minting workshops, as well as Viking ships moored and on display in the River Liffey at Wood Quay.
-The Roadshow took place at the historic amphitheatre at Wood Quay, in the heart of what was Viking Dublin.
+Living history demonstrations, weapon displays, coin minting workshops, as well as Viking ships moored and on display in the River Liffey at Wood Quay all formed a part of this exciting event in the historic amphitheatre at Wood Quay, in the heart of what was Viking Dublin.

 2nd April, 2018